Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: Discussion

-It is worth noting that, although the accuracies for the random and the mixed datasets were comparatively lower than those of the boolean datasets, the graphs illustrating their performance present a growing pattern, as illustrated in Figures ~\ref{fig:obr-random} and ~\ref{fig:obr-mix}.
+It should be noted that, although the accuracies for the random and mixed data sets were comparatively lower than those of the Boolean datasets, the graphs illustrating their performance present a growing pattern, as illustrated in Figures ~\ref{fig:obr-random} and ~\ref{fig:obr-mix}.
 This indicates that further training with more epochs could yield higher accuracies for these datasets.

-Analyzing the performance of the models that uses different conventions in Table ~\ref{tab:accuracy-general-obr}, it can be observed that the traditional convention consistently outperformed the other two conventions, which exhibited similar levels of performance.
-However, the only training that the convention really made a difference was on the random dataset, which we saw, was the hardest one to learn.
-We suppose that, for the other datasets, the difference of the convention did not matter because it was so easy for the model to learn that even the ``harder'' conventions were not a problem.
+Analyzing the performance of the models that use different conventions in Table ~\ref{tab:accuracy-general-obr}, it can be observed that the traditional convention consistently outperformed the other two conventions, which exhibited similar levels of performance.
+However, the only training that the convention really made a difference was in the random dataset, which we saw was the hardest to learn.
+We suppose that for the other datasets, the difference in convention did not matter because it was so easy for the model to learn that even the ``harder'' conventions were not a problem.

 We also think that the traditional convention performed overall better than the other two conventions because for the de Bruijn convention, despite being based on a simpler notation, the beta reduction is more intricate, and consequently, harder to learn.
-Furthermore, when compared to the random vars convention, the traditional convention, with its ordered naming rule, tends to provide the model with more predictable outcomes.
+Furthermore, compared to the random-vars convention, the traditional convention, with its ordered naming rule, tends to provide the model with more predictable outcomes.